smnorris/bcdata/README.md

   -s, --sortby TEXT       Name of sort field
   -e, --schema_only       Create empty table from catalogue schema -a, --append            Append to existing table
-  -t, --no_timestamp      Do not add download timestamp to bcdata meta table -v, --verbose           Increase verbosity.
+  -t, --no_timestamp      Do not log download to bcdata.log -v, --verbose           Increase verbosity.
   -q, --quiet             Decrease verbosity.
   --help                  Show this message and exit.